mmbman/Katagiri/1988-08-13-The-Way-of-Precept-Practice-Restraint-and-Extermination.md

 **This transcript is in draft stage.**

 **Katagiri Roshi**: Today I would like to speak about the Buddhist Precepts.
-I cannot talk about all of the Ten Prohibitory Precepts, but I would like to speak about the important key point of the Precepts.
+I cannot talk about all of the Ten Prohibitory Precepts, et cetera, but I would like to speak about the important key point of the Precepts.

 The Precepts are very important for human beings.
 But if you misunderstand or if you misuse the Precepts, not only you but everyone will be frightened always by guilt.
 Even if you obey the Precepts completely, still you [will be] frightened that you could [break them].
 Just like in business: if you are successful in doing business, you seem to be happy, but in the bottom of your life still there is uneasiness, because you are afraid of failure.
 So the more you are successful in your business, I think the more you make effort to continue to do it; that’s why finally you are exhausted.

-So how can you use the Precepts, how can you use your energy in balance?
+So how can you use the Precepts and how can you use your energy in balance?
 “In balance” doesn’t mean a comfortable way of life.
-You have to use your energy for a certain period of time strongly or with full concentration; but sometimes you must use the energy a little bit in a relaxed [fashion].
-I don’t know *how*; no one teaches you in that way, because this is [what] individual people should practice.
+You have to use your energy for a certain period of time strongly or with full concentration; but sometimes you must use the energy in a little bit relaxed [fashion].
+I don’t know *how*; no one teaches you that, because this is [what] individual people should practice.

-That’s why the Precepts are very important [yet] we don’t understand the Precepts and how to deal with them.
+That’s why [even though] the Precepts are very important we don’t understand the Precepts and how to deal with them.
 So finally most of people are very confused by the Precepts.
 Just like a business, as I mentioned; just like the other aspects of human life.

 Here is Kyōgō Zen Master, who was one of Dōgen Zenji’s disciples, commenting on the meaning of the Buddhist Precepts.
 This is a very simple sentence, but there is a very profound meaning.
 So in your whole life you have to understand this, okay?
 Through the practice, through meditation, through zazen.
 So let me read this: